jpmorganchase/anu/docs/guide/using_selections.md

 let spheres = cot.bind('sphere', { diameter: 1 }, [-2, 0, 2])
                  .positionX(d => d);

-//Calling bind() on our Selection of spheres will bind new Nodes as children of each sphere and by default will inherit the data bound to its parent let boxes = spheres.bind('box');
+//Calling bind() on our Selection of spheres will bind new Nodes as children
+//of each sphere and by default will inherit the data bound to its parent let boxes = spheres.bind('box');
-                   .positionY(d=>d);
+                   .positionY(d => d);
 ```
 :::